ankidroid/Anki-Android-Backend/README.md

 We assume you already have Android Studio, and are able to build the AnkiDroid project already.

+The repos `Anki-Android` and `Anki-Android-Backend` should be cloned inside the same folder.
+Furthermore, `Anki-Android-Backend` should not be renamed, as this name is hard-coded in AnkiDroid gradle files.
+Unless stated otherwise, all commands below are supposed to be executed in the current repo.

 ### Download Anki submodule

 git submodule update --init